mpalmer79/VeriFlow/docs/build.md

 1. Inspect the repo first.
    - Read the current backend and frontend structure fully.
-   - Identify the actual files for:
+   - Identify actual files for:
-     - auth/security helpers
-     - user model / roles / auth dependencies
-     - content delivery route
-     - document routes
-     - audit/storage inventory routes
-     - evidence storage helper
-     - document service
+     - document service and related routes
-     - config/settings
-     - app startup / middleware
-     - frontend API helpers/types
-     - record detail page
+     - record detail page and document/evidence UI
+     - frontend API layer and shared types
-     - preview modal UI
+     - auth/security/config
+     - CORS setup
-     - tests
+     - tests and fixtures
      - migrations
-   - Confirm the current preview/download flow before changing it.
+     - GitHub Actions / CI if present
+     - Dockerfile / deployment assets if present
+     - README and project docs

 2. Preserve the current architecture.
    - Keep FastAPI + SQLAlchemy + local evidence storage
-   - Keep Next.js app structure as-is
+   - Keep Next.js app structure
-   - Do not introduce cloud storage
+   - Do not introduce cloud services
-   - Do not introduce background workers
-   - Do not redesign the core auth architecture unless required for role checks
+   - Do not redesign the entire auth system
-   - Do not redesign the data model unless truly necessary
+   - Do not replace the core workflow engine

 3. Prefer modifying existing files.
-   - Avoid duplicate components and helpers
+   - Avoid duplication
-   - Reuse existing patterns for API calls, UI state, auth dependencies, and route organization
+   - Extract modules/components where necessary
+   - Reuse current patterns unless they are actively harmful

-4. Keep security and correctness ahead of convenience.
+4. Keep correctness ahead of appearance.
-   - Do not expose raw filesystem paths
-   - Do not allow unsafe cleanup of managed storage
+   - UI polish must not reduce capability clarity
+   - CI must run meaningful checks, not fake green workflows
+   - security hardening must not be purely cosmetic

-   - Do not weaken existing org-scoped authorization
+5. Do not half-implement platform features.
-   - Do not create long-lived signed access that effectively bypasses auth
-   - Do not add destructive admin actions without deliberate safeguards

-5. No fake UX.
-   - If signed preview/download links are introduced, they must actually enforce expiry and scope
+   - If you add CI, it must actually run
-   - If retention tooling is dry-run only, the UI and API must say so
-   - Do not imply automatic cleanup exists if only reporting exists

-6. No half-finished migration work.
-   - If schema changes are needed, add a proper incremental Alembic revision
-   - Do not modify the baseline migration
-   - Do not break migration history
+   - If you add Docker, it must be coherent
+   - If you tighten secrets/config, do it correctly
+   - If you refactor services/components, remove the old god-file patterns cleanly

-7. Minimal comments.
+6. Minimal comments.
    - No AI-style comments
    - No tutorial comments
    - Only concise human comments where needed

-8. At the end, provide:
+7. At the end, provide:
    - concise summary
    - exact files changed
    - exact files added